yassataiseer/FRC-2023/README.md

 #### Setup of hardware:
 Use a windows 7+ computer however code can still be compiled on linux and macos however not ran on the robot itselft.

+One usb camera must be plugged into the robot via the rasbperry pi ports.
+Make sure to remove the method in ```robot.java``` if you dont want to use that camera module

 ###### Software needed:
 tbd